spcurtis13/origin_point/README.md

 Once logged in create a profile and specify whether you are a student or a mentor.
 Once you have created your profile you can click students or mentors and search for people who are in the role and industry.

-We wish you the best using our plaform
+We wish you the best using our plaform.